-As the cloud technology is providing users with so many benefits, these benefits must have to be categorized based on users requirement.
-Cloud deployment model represents the exact category of cloud environment based on proprietorship, size, and access and also describes the nature and purpose of the cloud.
-Most organizations implement the cloud infrastructure to minimize capital expenditure & regulate operating costs.
+Since cloud technology provides many benefits to users, these benefits should be classified based on the needs of the users.
+The cloud deployment model represents the exact category of cloud environment based on proprietorship, size, and access and also describes the nature and purpose of the cloud.
+Most organizations implement cloud infrastructure to minimize capital expenditure & regulate operating costs.

 The NIST Model

-As the cloud computing us approaching towards a set of interacting components, such as Service-oriented Architecture, users can expect the future versions of the NIST model may include more features also.
+As cloud computing, we have to approach a set of interactive components, such as service-oriented architecture; users can expect that future versions of the NIST model may also include more features.

-To know which deployment model matches your requirement and desire, it is necessary for users as well as learners to understand the four sub-categories of models for deployment.
+To know which deployment model matches your need and desire, it is essential for users and learners to understand the four sub-categories of the deployment model.